chardonnensp/Datastream-Worldscope-fundamental-dataset/README.md

 b) Paste your data in colum B from your StaticData.xlsx into column A of your TSData_template.xslx.
 Skip the column header.

-c) Click on cell B1, where the Datastream is rooted and if needed make the following changes: c1) Adapt the row number to the length of your column A. c2) Change the expression if needed (here WC08001 refers to the market capitalization). c3) Change the start date. c4) Change the end date.
+c) Click on cell B1, where the Datastream formula is rooted and if needed make the following changes: c1) Adapt the row number to the length of your column A. c2) Change the expression if needed (here WC08001 refers to the market capitalization). c3) Change the start date. c4) Change the end date.

 d) Refresh the data.
-Again, this might take a while, depending on the size of the request.
+This might take a while, depending on the size of the request.

 e) Save the file in the folder /rawdata/TS Data.
 Choose the filename carefully as it will be the variable name in the final dataset.